Dear Prospective Students!

-The following are the major 10 steps an international student should take to get enrolled in MISIS’s full-time International Master’s Programs:
+The following are the major 10 steps an international candidate should take to get enrolled to a NUST MISIS full-time International Master’s Program:

 Complete the application.
 See the list of documents you will need to complete and submit the application.
-The application deadline for fall 2018 is August 10, 2018.
-However, all international students are strongly encouraged to apply by July 23, 2018 due to longer documents processing international students might encounter.
+The application deadline for Fall 2022 is August 9, 2022.
+However, all international students are strongly encouraged to apply by July 19, 2022 due to longer documents processing international students might encounter.

 After you’ve uploaded the required documents online, you will be contacted by the International Office regarding an online interview with the program admission officers.
-You will be getting details about the time of the interview and other instructions.
-Interviews will start on December 1 and will be conducted on a monthly basis until August 1.
+You will receive details about the time of the interview and other instructions.
+Interviews will start in February and will be conducted on a monthly basis until July 31.
 Once you have taken the interview, the admission decision will be sent to you within 5 working days.
-If you have passed the interview, you will be receiving a conditional admission letter from the university via email.
+If you have passed the interview, you will receive a conditional admission letter from the university via email.

 While waiting for the invitation letter: contact the Consulate of the Russian Federation in your country to find out what additional documents are required in order to obtain your Russian visa and make sure you have them ready to submit when the invitation letter arrives.

 Your Invitation Letter is valid for 90 days.
 The expiration dates of the Invitation Letter and those of the entrance visa are the same.
 You are expected to arrive in Moscow at least a month before the visa is expired and not later than 2 days before the Fall semester start date.

 After receiving the visa, send your preliminary itinerary (airline carrier, flight details including ETA and ETD) to your admission officer.
 It is strongly recommended that you arrange your flight for a working day so that the International Affairs Office could be in touch with you regarding any questions during your trip to Russia.

 If you have any questions, please contact International Master’s Programs Admissions Office

 119049, Russia, Moscow, Leninsky Prospect, 6/3, office G-369